’90 Day Fiance: Happily Ever After’ Tell-All Part 3 Recap: Jorge Says He’s Embarrassed About Anfisa’s Job

 During the ride home, Alexei expresses how upset he is with Loren for the way she handled the “Tell-All” interview.
 He thinks his wife said more things that she should have, but Loren is unapologetic.

-Meanwhile, Jorge and Anfisa stay at the same hotel room and talk about what happened.
+Meanwhile, Jorge and Anfisa stay in the same hotel room and talk about what happened.
 Jorge feels he hasn’t gotten the closure that he wants.
 He threatens that he has a lot more secrets to spill.
 Anfisa is hurt that her husband would want to destroy her.
 She points out that despite her anger, she didn’t say anything bad about him during the “Tell-All.”

 Danielle Sues Mohamed